 If you are preparing for certification, this should be the first book in your reading list.
 If you are new to corrections, this is your guide and starting point.
 If you are a seasoned nurse, this book will help fill in the gaps and let you know what the best practices and national thought is, moving you beyond your experiences and into the world of expert opinions.
 If you are a manager, use this to help orient your nurses.”

-It was my pleasure to be a part of the ANA Correctional Nursing Scope and Standards Workgroup that produced this latest edition, as well as the second edition in 2013.
+It was my honor to be part of the ANA Correctional Nursing Scope and Standards Workgroup that produced this latest edition, as well as the second edition in 2013.
 This year, I was part of the sub-workgroup that wrote the sections on education, leadership, professional development, and research and evidence-based practice.
 In addition, we authored the Standards for Outcomes, Planning, Leadership and Education, and of course, we also participated by editing all the other sections of the book.
 This book is an incredible resource no matter what your position.
 As a staff nurse you can see the full scope of correctional nursing practice and use the standards to evaluate your own competency or create a personal development plan.
-As a nurse manager you can create job descriptions, policies, competency and orientation programs from the material.
+As a nurse manager you can create job descriptions, policies, and competency and orientation programs from the material.
 This book should be on every correctional nurse’s bookshelf right next to the Essentials of Correctional Nursing!
 I will update this post to include a link to it as soon as it is available.

-I used this book as background for writing my chapter on staff safety in the Essentials of Correctional Nursing.
+Lorry used this book as background for writing her chapter on staff safety in the Essentials of Correctional Nursing.
 It is an older book (1981) but manipulation techniques are classic.
 This book is practical and definitely not a scholarly work.
 You can find some good principles for avoiding harm in your nurse-patient relationships.
 Here are a couple reviews that tell it all:

 “Games Criminals Play is a very easy to read, straight-forward account of the manipulations inmates are so skilled in often as a means of survival, and how easily susceptible the correctional employee can be.
 Accounts given demonstrate how easily the manipulations can begin; how difficult they can be to terminate, and how to proactively and professionally ward off the inmates’ manipulative games.
 The book would serve anyone new to the corrections environment very well.”